 iota - inspiring people

-Artists and public - our mission is to enrich lives through engagement with the arts, encouraging creativity in all aspects of life.
+Artists and public - our mission is to enrich lives through engagement with the arts & creative industries, encouraging creativity in all aspects of life.

 iota offers exhibitions, performance, discussions and participation events, art and creativity advice, all tailored to the scope of each project.

 Show opening times: TUES-SAT 12-5 and by appointment.